claudiecoulombe/claudiecoulombe.github.io/README.md

 # Analytics Portfolio

 Welcome to my analytics portfolio!
-Here, I showcase projects that illustrate my work in people analytics, data science, and data analysis.
+This is a collection of projects I’ve created to highlight my approach to solving business challenges in people analytics, data science, and data analysis.

 ## Projects

-- [Employee Turnover Analysis](https://github.com/claudiecoulombe/analytics_portfolio/tree/main/Employee%20Turnover): Analyzing turnover trends and recommendations for retention.
+### Predicting and Understanding Employee Turnover
-- Predictive Performance Modeling: Using assessment scores (e.g., cognitive ability, personality traits, technical skills) to predict job performance or productivity.
-This is an example of a local validation study.
+In this project, I analyzed employee turnover at Fictional Solutions Inc. to uncover key drivers and identify employees at risk of leaving, offering insights to guide future retention programs and strategies.

-- Competency-Based Team Optimization Project: By creating groups that are either highly cohesive (minimizing competency differences within teams) or highly diverse (maximizing competency differences within teams), this analysis aims to support strategic team-building for varied project needs, such as projects requiring rapid consensus or innovation-driven initiatives.
+**Key Deliverables**:
-- Remote Work Productivity Analysis: Explore differences in productivity, engagement, and turnover rates among remote, hybrid, and on-site employees.
-Assess which work modes yield the highest levels of productivity and employee satisfaction, as well as how remote work policies impact turnover or engagement.
+- **[R Shiny Dashboard](https://github.com/claudiecoulombe/analytics_portfolio/tree/main/Employee%20Turnover): Analyzing turnover trends and recommendations for retention.

-## Skills
+- [Dashboard](https://5yurvz-claudiecoulombe.shinyapps.io/employee_turnover/)**: An interactive tool designed for key stakeholders to visualize turnover trends and explore relationships between turnover and variables such as satisfaction, workload, salary, and performance levels.
+More suitable for stakeholders, it provides an interactive overview of the analysis, including a summary of key findings on the main page.
-- **Programming**: R, SQL
+- **Quarto Report**: A detailed Markdown report summarizing the analysis, key analytical decisions, findings, and recommendations.
+More suitable for internal data professionals at Fictional Logistics Inc., it can be used for transparency and replicability purposes.

-- **Data Visualization**: Power BI
+### Validating a Selection Approach
-- **Analysis Techniques**: Descriptive statistics, t-tests, ANOVAs, regression, clustering, psychometrics
+In this project, I validated a selection methodology that incorporated multiple assessment scores.
+The analysis focused on evaluating whether the combined scores predicted performance more effectively than each score individually.